converged-computing/oras-operator/README.md

 ## TODO:

+- test out setup with scripts, merge when basics are working
+- create docs and automated builds for containers
-- watch for pod creation with a label
+- test with a simple dag (maybe snakemake kueue executor)
-- for the label, add the webhook
+- add example for pulling final artifact from host

 ### Hello World